-Information given here is intended for use by program representatives, master gardeners, and those they train.
+Information given here is intended for use by program representatives, master food preservers, and those they train.

 Sitting for long periods of time may cause back pain and decreased blood flow to the lower extremities resulting in leg soreness, aches, and pain.
 Those that sit for prolonged periods of time also report higher occurrences of stiff necks and shoulders than those that perform tasks involving greater movement.
-This Thinking Safe and Green note presents information about how to reduce the potential for incurring back, neck, and leg discomfort or injuries due to prolonged sitting.
+This Safety Note presents information about how to reduce the potential for incurring back, neck, and leg discomfort or injuries due to prolonged sitting.